zcashe/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ ls
 lecture1
 ```
 > Using ls without any arguments shows us the files and folders of our current directory.
+This is not an error.

 **Directory**
 Working Directory - /home